jidemutiu/alx-zero_day/README.md

-My first readme
+My first readme.
-My first code and branch created for collaboration
+The first code and branch created for collaboration